 4. Head of household filing status

 As a caregiver for an elderly parent, you may be able to choose head of household as your filing status.
 The benefits of filing as head of household include a larger standard deduction and higher income thresholds for other credits and deductions.
-In other words, by qualifying for and choosing the head of household filing status, you could end up with a bigger tax refund.
+For tax year 2024:

-• you must not be married
+- You must not be married

-• you are responsible for more than 50 percent of the cost of maintaining the home for your parent (e.g. buying food, clothing, and other necessary items for your parent) during the year.
+- You are responsible for more than 50 percent of the cost of maintaining the home for your parent (e.g. buying food, clothing, and other necessary items for your parent) during the year